dzdidi/gtr/Readme.md

 The goal is to provide high level of code replication across the distributed network while maintaining high level of security for its participants.
 Traditional git's approach with client-server architecture where server is responsible for maintaining access permissions for clients, even with shell wrappers may not be the most suitable.
 The alternative I am considering is where each participant provides "public" read-only access for the rest of the network.
 Updates distribution is implemented via updating local repositories of every participants at their will.
-Notifications/Proposals about implementations of code changes will be handled through higher level decentralized messaging protocols (nostr etc), maybe with previews of diffs, which will later forward instructions for fetching/pulling data to transport protocol (git-transport over dht etc).
+Notifications/Proposals about implementations of code changes will be handled through higher level decentralized messaging protocols, maybe with previews of diffs, which will later forward instructions for fetching/pulling data to transport protocol.